LightBitsLabs/tech-papers/README.md

 # tech-papers
-This repo holds anything that is scriptable and worth sharing for all the tech-papers we write in Lightbits publishes.
+This repo holds anything that is scriptable and worth sharing not only for our tech-papers, but also for general usage.